 - Offer appropriate physical contact often such as hugs, holding the person’s hand, or rubbing his/her back, when welcomed by the senior, communicating reassurance to relieve anxiety.

 It’s also helpful to make certain you have ample time for frequent breaks to tend to your own self-care needs and ease the stress that is commonly inherent in being a caregiver for a senior loved one with dementia.
 JFS Care’s caregivers are thoroughly trained and experienced in effective, compassionate Alzheimer’s care, and are here for you with as much or as little respite care as necessary.
-Contact us at (213) 383-2273 for additional helpful resources, to schedule a complimentary in-home assessment, or to learn more about our professional home care services in Santa Monica and the surrounding areas.
+Contact us at (213) 383-2273 for additional helpful resources, to schedule a complimentary in-home assessment, or to learn more about our professional dementia home care in Los Angeles and the surrounding areas.
 Visit our Service Area page to find out if we’re available to help in your area.